Verified Purely Functional Catenable Real-Time Deques: Introduction

 \subsubsection{Alternative approaches}

 A~reader may wonder whether, by using rich type definitions, involving nested algebraic data types as well as color, size, and level indices, we are making life needlessly difficult for ourselves.
 An alternative approach, both in OCaml and in \Coq, would be to define simpler, coarser types, where fewer invariants are expressed a priori.
-Instead, the desired invariants would be expressed and verified a posteriori.
+Instead, the desired invariants would be expressed a posteriori, by defining one or more well-formedness predicates, and verified a posteriori.

 Out of necessity, such coarser types would contain junk: that~is, they would have inhabitants that are not well-formed data structures.
 Therefore our code would have to contain more dynamic tests and more dead branches where (in OCaml) one places a~runtime assertion of the form ``this cannot happen'' or (in \Coq) one returns an arbitrary inhabitant of the function's result type.
-In case no such inhabitant can be manufactured (because the~required type is abstract), the function's result type would have to be changed to an~option type.
 These changes in the code seem aesthetically unpleasant.
-Furthermore, in~this approach, it~is up to the~programmer to recognize which branches are reachable (so~a~valid result must be returned) and which branches are dead (so an error or a dummy result can be returned).
+Furthermore, in~this approach, it~is up to the~programmer to recognize which branches are reachable (so~a~valid result must be returned) and which branches are dead (so a~dummy result can be returned).
 This can be quite difficult.

 To some extent, this approach can be compared with working in an~untyped language.
-The programmer cannot rely on static type-checking to eliminate a~class of programming mistakes and to automatically recognize a~class of dead branches; she must instead rely on her own discipline and on runtime checks.
+The programmer cannot rely on static type-checking to eliminate a~class of programming mistakes and to automatically recognize a~class of dead branches; they must instead rely on her own discipline and on runtime checks.
 Thus, the question of which approach to prefer is reminiscent of the ``long and rather acrimonious debate'' between proponents of typed languages and advocates of untyped languages \cite{reynolds-85}.
 In this case, the debate is between simpler, weaker types and richer, stronger types.

 \citet[\S10.1.1]{okasaki-book-99} discusses this question.
 He offers the example of the nested data type \ocplus+type 'a seq = Nil | Cons of 'a * ('a * 'a) seq+.
 (We use OCaml syntax.)
 Okasaki uses Standard ML, where this data type can be defined, but where many operations on this type cannot be defined, because Standard ML does not have polymorphic recursion.
 A~workaround is to collapse elements, pairs of elements, pairs of pairs of elements, and~so~on, into a~data type: \ocplus+type 'a ep = Elem of 'a | Pair of 'a ep * 'a ep+.
 This data type contains junk: it contains not only perfectly balanced pairs of pairs of {\ldots}\!\! of elements, but also arbitrary unbalanced binary trees.
 Then, a coarse definition of \oc|'a seq| as a~non-nested data type can be given: \ocplus+type 'a seq = Nil | Cons of 'a ep * 'a seq+.
 Although this approach is workable, Okasaki gives three reasons for preferring the original nested data type: elegance, efficiency, and static detection of programmer errors.
 Therefore he pretends that Standard~ML supports polymorphic recursion, and lets the reader translate to Standard~ML without polymorphic recursion, if necessary.
 A~modern reader is likely to prefer a~more expressive language, such as Haskell, OCaml, or Scala.